 Results from the New Zealand Health Survey in 2021/22 found that older groups report fewer issues getting GP appointments.
 Older people rate their family wellbeing slightly higher than younger groups, and the 75+ age group is particularly high.
-They also have high levels of life satisfaction, particularly the 65 to 74 age group.
+They also have high levels of life satisfaction, particularly the 65-74 age group.
 Older age groups have relatively lower levels of depression, and low levels of psychological distress.

-However, older groups have slightly more visits to ED, likely reflecting higher incidence of falls, cardiovascular disease, diabetes, dementia and other long-term conditions.
+However, older groups have slightly more visits to emergency departments, likely reflecting higher incidence of falls, cardiovascular disease, diabetes, dementia and other long-term conditions.
 Despite this, older people rate their health as very good or excellent - very close levels to the rest of the population.
 This is even as rates of living with chronic pain are higher.

 Life expectancy at birth is significantly lower for Māori and Pacific peoples and for people living in deprived areas.
-Mortality rates have been falling but levelled off around 2014, noting that Māori mortality rates are still significantly higher than for non-Māori.
+Mortality rates have been falling for Māori, but levelled off around 2014 and remain significantly higher than for non-Māori.
 Birth rates are dropping for every age group of women except for those aged over 40 years.

 While the population is ageing, Māori and Pacific populations have a much younger age structure than the European population.
-Birth rates remain higher for Māori and Pacific people than for Asian and European/other ethnic groups.
+Birth rates remain higher for Māori and Pacific peoples than for Asian and European/other ethnic groups.
 The Māori population is young and growing fast, and is projected to reach 1 million by 2033.
-By 2038, one third of all pēpi are projected to be Māori.
-About 6 per cent of the Pacific population is 65+, with 50 per cent of the population aged under 25 years.
+By 2038, one third of all pēpi | babies are projected to be Māori.
+About 6% of the Pacific population is aged 65+, with 50% of the population aged under 25.